 CHIEF ADMINISTRATIVE OFFICER

-Kristin has over twenty years of experience in administration across a variety of industries, working with high net worth and high-profile companies and individuals like Jeff Skoll and the Shark Tank's Chris Sacca.
+Kristin has over twenty years of experience in technology, social media platforms, and administration across a variety of industries, working with high net worth and high-profile companies and individuals like Jeff Skoll and the Shark Tank's Chris Sacca.
 From consultancies like BCG to high tech, to The Walt Disney Company, Participant Media, The Jeff Skoll Group, Lowercase Capital, and Studio71, Kristin has managed marketing strategies, PR, business proposals, accounting, human resources, liaising with press and politicians, hosting celebrities and industry leaders, property management, tradeshows and event planning, security, planning for board meetings and their members, IT support, corporate culture, employee onboarding, monetizing online content, and highly sensitive contracts.
 Kristin studied Political Science and Psychology at Iowa State University, and has a background deeply rooted in technology and the arts.